shirleyChou/Blog/content/post/week2-andrew-ng-machine-learning.md

 So sometimes by defining new features you might actually get a better model.
 Closing to the idea of choosing features is this idea called polynomial regression.
 Let's say your house price looks like this:
 ![](https://github.com/shirleyChou/blog/blob/master/static/content/post/images/andrew-ng-ml/week2/quad-and-cubic.JPG?raw=true)

-we can apply quadratic function or cubic function, but both of these function may not be ideal.
+We can apply quadratic function or cubic function, but both of these function may not be ideal.
 When we use cubic function, x1, x2 and x3 take a very diffierent ranges of values, and it's important to use feature scaling if using gradient descent.

 So we may find another reasonable choice like this:
 ![](https://github.com/shirleyChou/blog/blob/master/static/content/post/images/andrew-ng-ml/week2/ideal.JPG?raw=true)